dictionaria/teanu/README.md

 **Teanu** is the main language spoken on **Vanikoro**, in Temotu, the easternmost province of the Solomon Islands.
 It has about 1000 speakers.
 Most of them live on Vanikoro, yet many also live in the country’s capital Honiara, on Guadalcanal island.

-While “Vanikoro” is commonly talked about as if it were a single island, it is technically a cluster of islands, surrounded by a single belt of coral reef.
-The largest island is [_Banie_](../units/teanu-Banie_1), followed by [_Teanu_](../units/teanu-Teanu_1); the latter gave its name to the language spoken in the northeast area of Vanikoro.
-The same language has also been known in the literature as _Puma_ or _Buma_ (e.g. Tryon 2002), after the main village on Teanu island.

 <table class="unstyled" style="width: 90%; max-width:600px; margin:20px; padding:4px; border:0;">
 <tbody><tr>
 <td><a href="https://cdstar.eva.mpg.de/bitstreams/EAEA0-4ADB-CBBD-6E79-0/AlexF_Solomons_map_situation_Vanikoro_s.png" target="_blank">